Johnny221B/diverse_flow/rebuttal.md

 > Weakness 2

 1. **Heun endpoint predictor is not a separate pretrained model, and its choice is robust.**
    The “Heun second-order extrapolation” in Algorithm 1 is a **standard numerical integrator**, not a separate neural network.
-At each step, we evaluate the same FM backbone twice (as in a usual second-order solver) and use these two evaluations to form a **closed-form extrapolation of the feature trajectory**, which we denote as the endpoint predictor \(\hat\psi\).
+At each step, we evaluate the same FM backbone twice (as in a usual second-order solver) and use these two evaluations to form a **closed-form extrapolation of the feature trajectory**, which we denote as the endpoint predictor $\hat\psi$.
 Thus:
    - there is **no additional pretrained feature predictor** beyond the base FM model;
    - Heun adds only **one extra backbone evaluation per step**, which is already accounted for in the reported NFE.